bitcoinops/bitcoinops.github.io/_topics/en/trampoline-payments.md

   - title: "Eclair #2435 adds support for basic async payments for trampoline relay"
     url: /en/newsletters/2022/10/05/#eclair-2435

+  - title: "Eclair #2810 allows trampoline routing infomation to use more than 400 bytes"
+    url: /en/newsletters/2024/01/24/#eclair-2810

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "BOLTs PR #654: Trampoline Routing"